huggingface/blog/stable-diffusion-xl-coreml.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-Stable Diffusion XL was released yesterday and it’s awesome.
-It can generate large (1024x1024) high quality images, adherence to the prompt has been improved with some new tricks, it can effortlessly produce very dark or very bright images thanks to the latest research on noise schedulers, and it’s open source!
+[Stable Diffusion XL](https://stability.ai/stablediffusion) was released yesterday and it’s awesome.
+It can generate large (1024x1024) high quality images, adherence to prompts has been improved with some new tricks, it can effortlessly produce very dark or very bright images thanks to the latest research on noise schedulers, and it’s open source!

 The downside is that the model is much bigger, and hence slower and harder to run on consumer hardware.
-Using the latest release of the Hugging Face diffusers library, you can run Stable Diffusion XL on CUDA hardware in 16 GB of GPU RAM, making it possible to use it on Colab’s free tier.
+Using the [latest release of the Hugging Face diffusers library](https://github.com/huggingface/diffusers/releases/tag/v0.19.0), you can run Stable Diffusion XL on CUDA hardware in 16 GB of GPU RAM, making it possible to use it on Colab’s free tier.

 The past few months have shown that people are very clearly interested in running ML models locally for a variety of reasons, including privacy, convenience, easier experimentation, or unmetered use.
 We’ve been working hard at both Apple and Hugging Face to explore this space.
-We’ve shown how to run Stable Diffusion on Apple Silicon, or how to leverage the latest advancements in Core ML to improve size and performance with 6-bit palettization.
+We’ve shown [how to run Stable Diffusion on Apple Silicon](https://machinelearning.apple.com/research/stable-diffusion-coreml-apple-silicon), or how to leverage the [latest advancements in Core ML to improve size and performance with 6-bit palettization](https://huggingface.co/blog/fast-diffusers-coreml).

 For Stable Diffusion XL we’ve done a few things:
-* Ported the base model to Core ML so you can use it in your native Swift apps.
+* Ported the [base model to Core ML](https://huggingface.co/apple/coreml-stable-diffusion-xl-base) so you can use it in your native Swift apps.
-Updated Apple’s conversion and inference repo so you can convert the models yourself, including any fine-tunes you’re interested in.
+* Updated [Apple’s conversion and inference repo](https://github.com/apple/ml-stable-diffusion) so you can convert the models yourself, including any fine-tunes you’re interested in.
-* Updated Hugging Face’s demo app to show how to use the new Core ML Stable Diffusion XL models downloaded from the Hub.
+* Updated [Hugging Face’s demo app](https://github.com/huggingface/swift-coreml-diffusers) to show how to use the new Core ML Stable Diffusion XL models downloaded from the Hub.
-* Explored mixed-bit palettization, an advanced compression technique that achieves important size reductions while minimizing and controlling the quality loss you incur.
+* Explored [mixed-bit palettization](https://github.com/apple/ml-stable-diffusion#-mbp-post-training-mixed-bit-palettization), an advanced compression technique that achieves important size reductions while minimizing and controlling the quality loss you incur.
 You can apply the same technique to your own models too!

 Everything is open source and available today, let’s get on with it.